-This function can be used to detect people, vehicles and objects crossing a pre-defined line or an area on-screen.
+Use this function to detect people, vehicles, and objects crossing a pre-defined line or an area on screen.
 Up to four cross lines are supported.
 The cross line direction can be set as unidirectional or bidirectional.
 Unidirectional is crossing the line from left to right or from right to left.
 Bidirectional is crossing the line from both directions.

-A series of actions can be triggered if an object-person is detected crossing the line.
+A series of actions can be triggered if an object, vehicle, or person is detected crossing the line.